 If it happens that you get more than 1,000 subscribers, you will have to upgrade to more expensive plans:

 VERDICT: If you are a complete beginner you might save some money starting off with Gumroad, however you will get to use the limited features and face the transaction fees, which are quire high compared to the other platforms.
 With Sellfy, you will have to pay upfront, however you will get no transaction fees, more features, and you will save a lot if you have higher volume of sales going on.

 Both Gumroad and Sellfy are great platforms to use, however one is more superior to the other.

 In my personal opinion, it feels way nicer to navigate things on Sellfy, as its interface looks modern and clean.
-Plus, Sellfy offers more features, and it’s more like the all-in-one selling platform.
+Plus, Sellfy offers more features, and it’s more like an all-in-one selling platform.

-And if you are an advaced seller, Sellfy allows selling as much as you want without charging any transaction fees.
+And if you are an advanced seller, Sellfy allows selling as much as you want without charging any transaction fees.

-Must mention that Sellfy offers all the necessary selling features, while Gumroad lacks some of them.
-However, Gumroad can favor you if you are a beginner who wants to start on the budget.
+At last, Sellfy offers all the necessary selling features, while Gumroad lacks some of them.
+However, Gumroad can favor you if you are a beginner who wants to start on a budget.